I kind of have a thing for Italian food. It’s kind of like the thing I have for Mexican food, Thai food and all things margarita.

 If you give this recipe a try, let us know!
 Leave a comment and rate it, and don’t forget to take a picture and tag it #minimalistbaker on Instagram so we can see!
 Your photos always make our day.
 Cheers, friends!

-- 1/3 cup (26 g) vegan parmesan cheese, plus more for topping
+- 1/3 cup vegan parmesan cheese (plus more for topping)

-- pinch each sea salt and red pepper flakes, plus more to taste
+- 1 pinch each sea salt and red pepper flakes (plus more to taste)

-- Preheat oven to 375 degrees and prepare flax egg in your food processor or high speed blender.
+- Preheat oven to 375 degrees F (190 C) and prepare flax egg in your food processor or high speed blender.

 - Heat a large metal or cast iron skillet over medium heat.
-Once hot, add 1 Tbsp (15 ml) olive oil and minced garlic.
-Sauté until slightly browned, stirring often - about 3 minutes.
+Once hot, add half of the olive oil (1 Tbsp or 15 ml as original recipe is written // adjust if altering batch size) and minced garlic.
+Sauté until slightly browned, stirring often – about 3 minutes.
 Remove from heat and cool slightly, then add to food processor or blender with flax egg.

 - Next add panko bread crumbs, basil, sun-dried tomatoes, vegan parmesan cheese, salt + red pepper flakes, dried oregano, and 1 Tbsp olive oil (15 ml).
 Pulse/blend until small bits remain, scraping down sides as needed.